 - I understand that the CWP Souvenir Shop is out-of-bounds to school groups.

 - I will ensure that my students and my supervisory team understand the suggested method of animal-feeding and animal-touching as explained.

 Please Come Prepared

-It is expected that the teacher-in-charge will have read this information thoroughly prior to the excursion.
+It is expected that the teacher-in-charge will have:

 - informed their supervisory team of relevant excursion information prior to their arrival